yeet-yoink/yeet-yoink/README.md

 ### Storing Files

-* `/yeet` - Hands a file over to the service for storage.
+* `/yeet` - Hands a file over to the service for storage and returns its ID.
+* `/yoink/:id` - Retrieves a file from storage, given its ID.

 ### Metrics